ashutosh1961/healthcare.finalproject/README.md

 # Project Overview
-Dentition is a comprehensive dental clinic management system designed to streamline the operations of dental practices.
+DigiDentrix is a comprehensive dental clinic management system designed to streamline the operations of dental practices.
 It offers advanced features for appointment scheduling, patient management, treatment records, and more, all through a user-friendly interface.

 ## Industry Type  Health